ysyk2021/the-power-of-innovation-harnessing-the-creative-potential-of-individuals-and-organizations/src/chapter-1-2.md

-Chapter 4: The Benefits and Challenges of Innovation for Individuals and Organizations
+The Benefits and Challenges of Innovation for Individuals and Organizations
 ======================================================================================

 Innovation holds immense potential for individuals and organizations, driving growth, competitiveness, and transformative change.
 This chapter will explore the benefits and challenges associated with fostering a culture of innovation.